Homer Defined: Reception and analysis

 In its original airing on Fox, the episode acquired a 12.7 Nielsen rating and was viewed in approximately 11.69 million homes.
 It finished the week of October 14–20, 1991, ranked 36th, down from the season's average rank of 32nd.
 It ranked second in its timeslot behind The Cosby Show, which finished 24th with a 15.5 rating.
 The episode tied with In Living Color as the highest rated show on Fox that week.

 "Homer Defined" has received generally positive reviews from critics.
-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, described it as an excellent episode which added new depth to the show in the scene with Marge trying to convince Luann to let Milhouse play with Bart again.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, described it as an excellent episode which added new depth to the show in the scene with Marge trying to convince Luann to let Milhouse play with Bart again.
 They added that Lisa's "faith in her heroic father makes a nice change", and said that the episode's ending, in which Homer enters the dictionary, "is most satisfying".

 Colin Jacobson of DVD Movie Guide commented that after the episode "Bart the Murderer", this episode marks a regression, saying it was almost inevitable that it would not match up to the previous episode.
 He went on to say the subplot with Bart and Milhouse was more entertaining.
 Nate Meyers of Digitally Obsessed rated the episode a 4 (of 5), writing that he enjoyed the Homer story but found the Bart and Milhouse subplot more interesting.
 He added that "Milhouse's mom won't allow him to play with Bart because she thinks Bart is a bad influence.
 It's rare for the show to allow Bart to feel genuine emotion, but there is plenty of it in this episode that makes for a nice character oriented story."

 Johnson's performance has also been praised.
-In 2004, ESPN released a list of the top 100 Simpsons sport moments, ranking his appearance at number 27.Sports Illustrated listed Johnson's cameo as the fifth best athlete guest appearance on The Simpsons.
+In 2004, ESPN released a list of the top 100 Simpsons sport moments, ranking his appearance at number 27.
+Sports Illustrated listed Johnson's cameo as the fifth best athlete guest appearance on The Simpsons.
 Meyers wrote that the episode "makes a lot of good points about the public making heroes in a rash, hysterical manner", and this point is made "with an amusing cameo by Earvin 'Magic' Johnson".